Overview:

 “I was listening to all these stories, and it just really broke my heart,” Beckley-Amaya said.
 “What our community is going through is grief, and I was trying to figure out, how do I fit into that landscape?”

-The posters include statements written by Sanromán such as, “We move the way our ancestors taught us.
+The project’s first phase includes posters featuring Sanromán’s writing, such as, “We move the way our ancestors taught us.
 Migration is an inherited knowledge,” and “Movement is older than borders.
 We carry it in our bodies, in our blood, in our memory.”

 Submissions opened on Dec.
 27 via Instagram and closed Jan.
 9, and eight people contributed.
 Sanromán hopes to install the altars by April at locations including Vámonos Detroit and Garage Cultural.

-Sanromán received $5,000 from the Visionary Resistance Fellowship from Petty Propolis, a Detroit-based organization supporting artists.
+Sanromán received $5,000 from the Visionary Resistance Fellowship from Petty Propolis, a Detroit-based organization supporting artists, with a portion of the funding supporting the project.

 It’s the project’s first iteration, Sanromán said, adding that she won’t turn away anyone who wants to participate.
 Her hope is to expand the work to other immigrant communities, including Dearborn and other parts of Detroit, she told Planet Detroit.